scrapy-plugins/scrapy-zyte-api/README.rst

 Configuration
 =============

-To enable this plugin, if your Scrapy version supports addons:
+To enable this plugin, if your Scrapy version supports add-ons:

 -   Add ``"scrapy_zyte_api.Addon"`` to the ``ADDONS`` setting with any priority.